-Figures published from the US are showing 70% of head and neck cancers are due to the human papilloma virus also known as HPV.
+Figures published from the US show that 70% of head and neck cancers are due to the human papillomavirus, also known as HPV.

 As HPV usually has no symptoms, it is highly recommended you are screened for the virus.
-For women this is covered in your pap test also known as a smear.
-Unfortunately for men there is no current test that is fully reliable so we not only urge you to get the vaccination but also look for small signs of infection such as genital warts or changes in your penile, scrotal, anal, or throat areas.
+This is covered in your pap test, also known as a smear for women.
+Unfortunately for men, no current test is fully reliable, so we not only urge you to get the vaccination but also look for small signs of infection such as genital warts or changes in your penile, scrotal, anal, or throat areas.

 In the past it has been widely spoken about and linked to cervical cancer.
-In September 2008 national health authorities financed the HPV vaccination to be given to girls only.
-However given the evidence from years of research talks have now started on opening the vaccine up to boys between the ages of 9 and 15.
+In September 2008 national health authorities financed the HPV vaccination for girls only.
+However, given the evidence from years of research, talks have started on opening the vaccine up to boys between 9 and 15.

 Since the extremely high numbers of cases being recorded in the UK people are now being urged to seek the injection as soon as possible.